emagiz/emdocs/referenceguide/xslt-transformer.md

 A <i>value</i> allows you to specify a simple scalar value.
 You can also use property placeholders (e.g. <code>${some.value}</code>).

-#### Custom transformation
-Custom transformation will allow you to specify the location of the resource.

-By default this will be the <i>resource</i> folder.

-#### Transformation location
-Filename of the XSLT stylesheet file, including the location.

-For example: <code>resources/my-transformation.xsl</code>

-#### XML Transformation
-Select the xml mapping that will be used to transform your xml message.

-This can either be an XML mapping or an xslt.

-You can create new xml mappings in the resources tab.

 #### Output channel
 Channel where output messages should be sent after (successfully) processing the input message.